 By Guest Blogger Kelly Sipe

-School will be here before we know it!
+Schools are gearing up around the Triad!
 If you have a rising Kindergartener, we hope today’s post will be beneficial to you.
 Written by a local teacher, these tips are ones you will want to keep in your back pocket.
-Feel free to add questions or comments at the end of the blog today. ~Rachel
+Feel free to add questions or comments at the end of the blog today.
+Be sure to visit our education category here for more tips and resources from local moms.

 1) Bedtime and Morning Routines